Shui Wei Sheng Niang

-Shui Wei Sheng Niang (水尾圣娘; pinyin: Shuǐ wěi shèng niáng; Thai: Chaomae Thongkham, Chaomae Thapthim) is a Hainan goddess that is worshiped by the Hainanese around the world, especially they who lives on the waterfront area.
+Shui Wei Sheng Niang (水尾圣娘; pinyin: Shuǐ wěi shèng niáng; Thai: เจ้าแม่ท้ายน้ำ, จุ้ยบ้วยเนี้ย) is a Hainan goddess that is worshiped by the Hainanese around the world, especially those who live on waterfront areas.
 She is often worshipped with Mazu and 108 Xiongdi Gong.
 Her cult was spread along with Hainanese diaspora in the end of Qing dynasty.
 Her birthday is celebrated on 15th day of the 10th month of the lunar calendar.

 Legend

 Her First temple

 Legend has it that a fisherman named Pan lived in Wenchang county, Hainan Island.
 One day while fishing out at sea, he caught a block of wood which he threw back into the sea, but he caught it again the next day.
 This happened repeatedly for a few days.
 As a result, Pan decided to bring the block of wood back to his home.
 He felt that the block of wood had a magical power and thus prayed to it, asking to be blessed with a great catch the next day.
 He promised that he would build a temple to enshrine the wood if his prayer were to be granted.
 Pan's prayer was actually granted.
 He came back from his fishing trip with a huge catch.
 However, Pan did not have enough money to build a temple, so he left the wood outside his house by the pig sty and forgot all about the promise he made.
 The next day, his pigs went ill and his neighbors saw a woman sitting on the branch of the longan tree near his house.
 It made him remember his promise to the block of wood.
 He informed his neighbours of the incident and they all raised funds for the construction of the temple and prayed to ask where they should build the new temple.
 Suddenly a child came by and showed them the location of where the temple should be built.
 That temple would then be the first temple for Goddess Shui Wei.